 Education is the best defence which means keeping updated on the latest cyber attack techniques.
 By understanding how cyber attacks work, businesses are able to ensure they are protected at all times.
 Constant risk assessments need to done and strategies need to be managed for business to stay one step ahead of cyber criminals.

 Two-factor authentication – or 2FA – is a two-step verification process for logging into highly-sensitive documents.
 Authentication processes will be something you know (user name and password), something you have (smartphone or token), or something you are (fingerprint or eye scan).
 2FA requires two of these, minimising the risk of cyber attacks.

 Even if all IT security measures have been taken, there is always a threat of a cyber attack, even if it’s really small.
 For businesses operating in critical data, it’s really worth considering cyber-crime insurance which will cover any company against damages suffered.

 Also valuable for businesses that operate in highly-sensitive data is the encryption of data.
 This means that, even if a cybercriminal gets hold of the data, it can be rendered useless through encryption.
 Valuable data that can be encrypted includes everything from customer details through to employee and company information.

 Cost of cyber crime for business

 Although protection against cyber attacks does cost companies money, the price of not implementing such protection measures is much more costly.
 The modern cyber criminal is incredibly astute, and no company is safe.
-Outside of the cybercriminal who is targetting valuable data for the financial benefits, there are cyber activists who frequently shut down business operations that conflict with world views; or even upcoming hackers looking to make an impact.
+Outside of the cybercriminal who is targeting valuable data for the financial benefits, there are cyber activists who frequently shut down business operations that conflict with world views; or even upcoming hackers looking to make an impact.
 The results of these actions could be devastating for any organisation.
-Working with an experienced IT compmany that can provide managed security will ensure businesses don’t suffer unnecessary loss of data, loss of income, and loss of consumer trust.
+Working with an experienced IT company that can provide managed security will ensure businesses don’t suffer unnecessary loss of data, loss of income, and loss of consumer trust.